-When we moved to this partnership model a decade ago, The San Francisco Jewish Community set a stellar example of commitment by creating an endowment to ensure that there would be a Wexner Heritage class there every few years.
-Other communities are following suit and beginning to build endowments to bring Heritage classes back to their communities in five to seven year intervals.
+After several years of successful partnership, the San Francisco Jewish Community set an extraordinary example of commitment by creating an endowment to ensure that there would be Wexner Heritage cohorts in the Bay Area Jewish community in perpetuity.
+Other communities are following suit and beginning to build endowments to bring Heritage classes back to their communities at regular intervals.

-Since 2005, community partnerships have brought and will soon bring the Wexner Heritage Program to Atlanta, Baltimore, Boca Raton, Chicago, Cincinnati, Cleveland, Columbus, Dallas, Denver, East Bay (CA), Houston, Los Angeles, MetroWest/NJ, Miami, Montreal, New York City (and Russian Speaking Jews NY), New England (Hartford, New Haven and Western Massachusetts), Philadelphia, Phoenix, Pittsburgh, Seattle, San Diego, St. Louis, the San Francisco Bay area, Washington, DC, and Westchester, NY.
+Since 2003, community partnerships have brought (or will soon bring) the Wexner Heritage Program to Atlanta, Baltimore, Boca Raton, Chicago, Cincinnati, Cleveland, Columbus, Dallas, Denver, East Bay (CA), Houston, Los Angeles, Greater MetroWest New Jersey, Miami, Montreal, New York City (including two cohorts for Russian Speaking Jews in NYC), New England (Hartford, New Haven and Western Massachusetts), Palm Beach, Philadelphia, Phoenix, Pittsburgh, Rochester, Seattle, San Diego, St. Louis, San Francisco, Washington, DC, and Westchester, NY.

-If you are interested in pursuing a community partnership, please contact Cindy Chazan, Vice President, The Wexner Foundation at firstname.lastname@example.org or (212)355-6115.
+If you are interested in pursuing a community partnership, please contact Rabbi Jay Moses